ZeyadMoustafaKamal/django-blog/README.md

 # Hello in my blog project

 #### This project was made by following [this video](https://youtu.be/WuyKxdLcw3w)
-#### But I added my personal touch and I changed somr of the code to be better
+#### But I added my personal touch and I changed some of the code to be better

 ### You can flolow these steps to setup the project and run it into your local machiene